Our Location

 Dusty: Perlite can be quite dusty when it is dry, which can be an irritation to some people.

-Perlite and Styrofoam are two very different materials.
+Perlite and styrofoam are two very different materials.
 They have similar physical properties but are made from different materials and have different uses.

 Perlite is a volcanic glass that is formed when lava cools quickly and traps small bubbles of gas inside.
 When perlite is heated to a high temperature, the water inside the bubbles vaporizes, causing the perlite to expand and create a lightweight, porous material.
 Perlite is commonly used in horticulture as a soil amendment and as a hydroponic growing medium because of its ability to improve drainage and aeration in soil.